 Provide a full continuum of services for the children residing in the 250 units, including blood samples, reporting, treatment and medical follow-up.

-Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Confirm Contact Information: Verify the phone numbers and email addresses listed.
+Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
 Check the official website for more details.
-Confirm Business Location: Use the provided Google map to verify the business location before planning a visit.
+Verify Location: Use the provided Google map to verify the business location before planning a visit.

-Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
-Be aware of any holidays or special closures.
-Other Contact Options: If the main phone number isn’t working, try contacting them through email or social media.
+Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Note any holidays or special closure days.
+Alternate Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Make sure the representative is legitimate.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
 You can ask for their name and position and cross-check it on the business's official website.
 Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to consult a licensed lawyer specializing in privacy laws to ensure conformity and to safeguard your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+It is also advisable to get advice from an accredited privacy counsel to ensure compliance and to safeguard your rights and interests.
+You can find more information here by looking up a licensed privacy attorney.

 Share Your Experience: Review the business on their Facebook page or Google Local Business.
 Your review will assist others in making informed choices.